jncsk/DiscreteTimeSystem/README.md

 4. **Build → Build Solution** to compile the library and application.
 5. Use **Test → Run All Tests** to build and execute the `UnitTest` project.

+## Usage

+1. In Visual Studio's Solution Explorer, select the `DiscreteTimeSystemApp` project and set it as the startup project if needed.
+2. Press **Ctrl+F5** (Run Without Debugging) to launch the application.
+3. A console window appears showing sample output from the discrete-time system and then closes when execution completes.

 ## Prerequisites

 - Windows with Visual Studio 2022